Chris Sagramola

-Chris Sagramola (born 25 February 1988) is a Luxembourgian footballer.
-He plays as striker for the Luxembourg national team and for domestic club side UN Käerjéng 97.
+Chris Sagramola (born 25 February 1988) is a former Luxembourgian footballer.
+He last played as a striker for the Luxembourg national team and for domestic club side FC Munsbach.

 Club career

 Raised at Jeunesse, Sagramola made his debut for the senior team in the 2004/2005 season.
 In early 2007, he went on trial at Swiss team FC Thun.

-He was as well in the Serie B Footballclub of Rimini Calcio, after he had a try for the 1.FC Nürnberg in Germany.
+He was as well in the Serie B Footballclub of Rimini Calcio, after he had a trial for 1.
+FC Nürnberg in Germany.

 International career

 Sagramola made his debut for Luxembourg in a September 2005 World Cup qualification match against Portugal.
-As of July 2008, he has earned 8 caps, scoring 2 goals.
-He played in 2 FIFA World Cup qualification matches.
+He earned eight caps, scoring two goals.
+He played in two FIFA World Cup qualification matches.

 Sagramola's late winner for the national side against Gambia in February 2007 secured Luxembourg's first international victory in almost twelve years.